ddutt/evpn-in-the-datacenter/README.md

 **This command will not show configuration for third-party applications.**

+### Switching Between the Demos
+You can switch between the centralized and distributed demos in the same simulation.
+To do this, run the ansible playbook 'reset.yml' before running 'run-demo.yml'.

 ### Running More Than One Simulation At Once
 Using this demo environment, it is possible to run multiple simulations at once.
 The procedure varies slightly from hypervisor to hypervisor.

 #### Virtualbox
 In the Vagrantfile built for Virtualbox there is a line which sets `simid= [some integer]` in order to